Thinkenterprise/spring-boot-graphql-training-kickstarter/06-spring-boot-graphql-enterprise-api/spring-boot-graphql-enterprise-api-final/readme.md

 ```

-Throw a business exception ``RouteNotFoundException`` if the route with the fligtNumber not exists.
+Throw a business exception ``RouteNotFoundException`` if the route with the fligtNumber doesent exists.

 ```
 public Route route(String flightNumber) {